Awalker17/CS3300-individual/README.md

 <input type="submit" value="Search">
 </form>
 ```
-Then in the views.py I have a seatch function for what do for each selection
+Then in the views.py I have a search function for what do for each selection

 ```
 shows = None